[Lens Review] Sun System 60-135mm f/3.5

 Photography

-I recently got my hands on a particularly interesting lens from the yesteryear, the Sun Optical Multi Zoom 65-130mm f/3.5, courtesy of a lovely lens-donor-lady for our local photography club (special shout to Ever Amador for letting me have the first dibs on the lens).
+Recently I got my hands on a particularly interesting lens from yesteryear, the Sun Optical Multi Zoom 60-135mm f/3.5, courtesy of a lovely lens-donor-lady for our local photography club (special shout to Ever Amador for letting me have the first dibs on the lens).
 This lens is an M42 mount manual lens, produced by Sun Optical, a Japanese lens maker, in the 1970s.

 Build and Handling

-The lens is pretty large in size and heavy since all parts are made from metal.
-Despite the weight, I feel like it’s not that big of a problem.
+The lens is pretty large and heavy since all parts are made from metal.
+Despite the weight, it’s not that big of a problem.
 It fits right even in my small hands when I plugged it into my mirrorless camera for a test drive.
-The problem comes when I tried to figure out which ring is the aperture, focal length, or focus.
+The problem came when I tried to determine which ring is the aperture, focal length, or focus.
 Maybe it takes time to get used to the ring placement on this lens, but it’s not as easy to remember as the other manual lenses that I own.

 More in this series…

 I particularly like the extendable lens hood straight out from the lens barrel, a common feature of lenses from the old days.
-Focus ring throw is long yet buttery in case of my copy, though because the proximity of the focal length ring beneath it, I always mistakenly grab the focal length instead of focus.
+The focus ring throw is long yet buttery in the case of my copy, though because of the proximity of the focal length ring beneath it, I always mistakenly grab the focal length instead of the focus.
 One important note here is that the aperture is constant at f/3.5 — a cool engineering feat for its age!

 Image Quality